Identity Propagation in Microservices: Securing Non-Human Identities

 Selecting the right tools can make or break your identity propagation strategy.
 Let's explore some of the technologies that can help you secure your microservices.

 IAM systems play a crucial role in managing and authenticating identities across your microservices architecture.
 These systems provide a centralized way to manage user access and permissions, ensuring that only authorized entities can access sensitive resources.
-Many organizations leverage existing IAM systems like Keycloak to extend their identity management capabilities to non-human identities, as noted by Yogendra Mishra.
+Many organizations leverage existing IAM systems like Keycloak to extend their identity management capabilities to non-human identities.
+Keycloak, for instance, can issue tokens for service accounts and manage their lifecycle, simplifying the process of propagating their identities.

 API gateways act as a single entry point for all requests to your microservices.
 They can handle authentication and authorization at the edge, ensuring that only authenticated requests are routed to the appropriate microservices.
 This approach simplifies identity propagation by centralizing the authentication process and reducing the complexity of individual microservices.
-According to a post on dev.to, using an API gateway for global authentication and authorization per service is an effective strategy.
+According to a post on dev.to, using an api gateway for global authentication and authorization per service is an effective strategy.
+An api gateway can validate incoming tokens, enrich requests with identity information, and forward them to downstream services.

 Choosing the right tools and technologies is essential for implementing a robust and secure identity propagation strategy.
 With the right tools in place, you can ensure that your microservices are protected against unauthorized access and data breaches.